mzlee/notes/quiet-mail/notes.md

 2. Originating IP: can't do anything about this

 3. The sending address: sure, just don't include it.
   How does the sender respond to the message?
   A rendezvous point that is established by in the initial message.

 4. The receiving address: this would be the killer app.
    1. Encrypt the message with a random symmetric key.
    2. Encrypt the symmetric key with a public key.

 # What does this look like?

+Sender authentication:

+1. A signature is included in the encrypted message.
+  Basically, encrypt and MAC.

+2.

 No idea, but here are some potential pieces...